Microsoft Publisher Agreement 8.0 May 2022 update

 (c) your Offer and Offer Assets, together with all advertising or other materials accessible from or that provide access to your Offer comply with and will continue to comply with all requirements of this Agreement;

-(e) Listing, distribution, and monetization of your Offer in the Commercial Marketplace does not and will not violate any agreements to which you are a party or of which you are otherwise aware.
-You have obtained any and all consents, approvals or licenses (including written consents of third parties where applicable) required for you to make your Offer available in the Commercial Marketplace and for your Offer to access any Internet-based or Microsoft-provided services, if any, to which the Offer enables access;
+(e) the Listing, distribution, and monetization of your Offer in the Commercial Marketplace does not and will not violate any agreements to which you are a party or of which you are otherwise aware.
+You have obtained any and all consents, approvals or licenses (including written consents of third parties where applicable) required for you to make your Offer available in the Commercial Marketplace in compliance with this Agreement and for your Offer to access any Internet-based or Microsoft-provided services, if any, to which the Offer enables access; and

 7. CONFIDENTIALITY, PRIVACY, SECURITY AND DATA PROTECTION